MarioPrincesita/Goonies1986-RetroRevolve/README.md

 * **IMAGEN DEL JUEGO**

-*Short description of the game, names and a team photo* -----------------------------------------------------------------------
+*(BORRAR) Short description of the game, names and a team photo* -----------------------------------------------------------------------
 # Our project

-Definicion simple del proyecto (replica de los goonies)
+Our intention is to to replicate the 1996 The Goonies retro video-game, as a tribute.
+This project has been done by only two spanish students of CITM - UPC (Barcelona).

+The creation of this game involved building it entirely from the ground up using the C++ programming language and exploiting the capabilities of the Raylib library.
+Sprites and music from the original game were extracted and incorporated into this version.
+The game encompasses the first 3 stage found in the original game.

 ## About the game

-Gunbird was released in 1994 for arcades and belongs to the vertically scrolling shoot’em up genre and has both single-player and two-player cooperative modes.

-The game allows you to choose between five different characters, each one with their own skills and powers.
-The objective of the game is to obtain the four shards of a magic mirror in order to get a wish once they are all assembled.
-They will fight against The Trump (a group of three pirates) for the fragments of the mirror.

-There are two loop with seven levels each.
-The four shards of the mirror are obtained in the first four levels (which are randomly selected) and the wish is made once the player has completed three extra levels.
-In the end of each level you’ll have one boss to beat and a piece of the main plot is revealed.
-But in the second loop the difficult is increased and the story plot is removed.
+The Goonies is a platform game based on the movie in which the player takes the role of Cyclops Fratelli, often shortened to Sloth, who belongs by force to the Fratelli’s (formerly), a notorious family of Italian criminals.
+Despite his circumstances, he is an ally of the Goonies, a group of friends whose only hope lies in having exciting and powerful adventures.

+It is a single-player, side-scrolling, action-adventure platform game that was developed by Konami for the MSX.
+It combines elements of platforming, puzzle-solving, and exploration, navigating through various levels inspired by scenes from the film, all in an effort to rescue his kidnapped friends and find the treasure of One-Eyed Willy.

+It was first released on the Japanese Famicom in 1986 and quickly ported to the Sharp X1, MSX and PC-8801.
+Its media type was a cartridge, and it supported a keyboard as an input device, and as a controller, a digital joystick.

-*Short description of the main contributions of each team member* ---------------------------------------------------------------------
+*(BORRAR) Short description of the main contributions of each team member* ---------------------------------------------------------------------
 # Meet the team - RetroRevolve
 * **IMAGEN DEL LOGO**
 * **IMAGEN DEL EQUIPO Y NOMBRES**

-*Nombre de los miembros y funciones*
+*(BORRAR) Nombre de los miembros y funciones*

-*Embedded gameplay video uploaded on YouTube of 1 or 2 minutes presenting the project's purpose*
+*(BORRAR) Embedded gameplay video uploaded on YouTube of 1 or 2 minutes presenting the project's purpose*

 *and context (screenshot with UPC logo, team members, “this project is a tribute to”, …), the gameplay*